Makeup Photography Tips and Inspiration

 makeup photography fakeup shots

 Makeup photography is an art form that focuses on photographing the entire makeup process and experience, not just the finished product.
-That said, the process usually consists of three parts.
+Whether you are shooting for a makeup artist’s portfolio, a commercial beauty campaign, or a bride on her wedding day, this genre demands a careful blend of technical skill and creative vision.
+The process usually consists of three parts.
 First, makeup shots can include “before” images, which showcase the subject or model prior to the makeup application.
 It can also include photos of the actual makeup application.
 When photographing bridal prep, this second phase usually happens out of sequence as the makeup artist pretends to apply makeup to an already perfectly made-up face.
 This ensures the bride looks her best on her big day, even during the “prep” phase.
 Lastly, as you might imagine, makeup photography includes the actual “after” photos when the entire process is complete.

 Who Are Makeup Photography Clients?